Braces for a Healthier Bite

 Types of Braces at Shuswap Orthodontics

-At Shuswap Orthodontics, we're please to offer low-profile self-ligating braces for our patients, with an option to upgrade to translucent polycrystalline brackets on the top front teeth.
+At Shuswap Orthodontics, we offer low-profile self-ligating braces for our patients, with an option to upgrade to translucent polycrystalline brackets on the top front teeth.

 Self-Ligating Braces